bertt/docker_nginx_sample/README.md

 The Docker-compose file contains two images: one for frontend (html/js/images), one for backend (Node.js).

-The NGINX webserver works on port 80, all requests containing '/api/' are proxies to the backend services.
+The NGINX webserver works on port 80, all requests containing '/api/' are proxied to the backend services.

 The backend service works on port 8000, but this port is not exposed to the outside world.